 Where Should I Stay In Tokyo?

 Unlike Kyoto, which has lots of ryokan (traditional Japanese inns), Tokyo is all about hotels.
 While there are hotels everywhere in the city, you should definitely try to stay in one of the city's main urban hubs on the JR Yamanote loop line.
 The best places to stay are: Shinjuku, the Tokyo Station Area, Ginza, Marunouchi or Roppongi.
 For details, see my Where to Stay in Tokyo page.
+For recommended hotels in these districts, see my Tokyo Hotels page.
 And if you're keen to stay in a ryokan in Tokyo, there are still several good options - see my Tokyo Ryokan page for my personal favorites.

 When's The Best Time Of Year To Visit Tokyo?